Is Family Counseling for Addiction Necessary for My Recovery Process?

 - Increased substance use

-Teens and children tend to have more behavioral problems like skipping school while adults tend to have more emotional problems like anxiety.
-If someone has stress response syndrome it might be a product of their family systems like a child or adolescent’s parent’s marriage failing or their parents abusing substances both/either.
+Teens and children tend to have more behavioral problems like skipping school while adults tend to have more emotional mental health problems like anxiety.
+If someone has stress response syndrome it might be a product of their family conflict systems like a child or adolescent’s parent’s marriage failing or their parents abusing substances both/either.

 Parent’s substance abuse can affect people throughout life, even beyond adulthood.
 That could fall under the category of Post Traumatic Stress Disorder (PTSD) in some cases.
-PTSD can also lead to addiction but it is different than adjustment disorder.
+PTSD can also lead to an active addiction but it is different than adjustment disorder.
 A psychiatric specialist at an addiction rehabilitation clinic can diagnose you.
 Self-diagnosis is never recommended.

 Types of Family Therapy